 The main Annual GAG funding is paid on a 1-year lag basis based on the October census of the year before.
-The school had 724 pupils in the October 2021 census but has been funded for only 708 pupils based on numbers from the October 2021.
-As the school grows to maximum capacity there will be further years when the 1-year lag causes reduced funding, however with careful financial management and due to the healthy reserve position, this isn't foreseen to be an issue.
+The school had 689 pupils in the October 2022 census but has been funded for 724 pupils based on numbers from the October 2021 census.
+As the school grows to maximum capacity there will be further years when the 1-year lag causes reduced or increased funding.
+With careful financial management and due to the healthy reserve position, this is not foreseen to be an issue.

 The expenditure growth from the previous year was mainly as a result of payroll costs including pay rises for Teachers and Educational Support.
-The Academy had to bear the cost of extra pay rises for the staff on the Local Government Terms & Conditions due to agreement on the April 2021 pay settlement not being made until the following financial year.
-Extra Teaching Assistants were also employed and funded where possible out of pupil premium funding to further support the relevant pupils and were also required for those pupils with behavioural needs that requires 1 to1 support.
+The Academy had to bear the cost of extra pay rises for the staff on the Local Government Terms & Conditions due to agreement on the April 2022 pay settlement not being made until the following financial year.
+Extra Teaching Assistants were also employed and funded where possible out of pupil premium funding to further support the relevant pupils and were also required for those pupils with behavioural needs that require 1 to 1 support.